 We demand that Google’s CEO Sundar Pichai:

-- Publicly commit to drop the Dragonfly programme and not to re-launch a search engine in China at the expense of human rights.
+- Publicly commit to drop the Dragonfly programme and not to re-launch a search engine in China, or other countries, at the expense of human rights.

 - Guarantee protections for whistle-blowers and other employees speaking out

-We are close to making sure Google don’t launch a censored search engine in China, take action now.
+We are close to making sure Google don’t launch a censored search engine, take action now.